 Thanks to the undoubtedly important role it plays as the cultural centre of the region and its proximity to the sea, this former voivodship capital has many ways to capture your attention.
 Anyone who wants to spend some time close to the Polish seaside without losing the advantages that a big town offers in terms of atmosphere will find here all they need.The rich cultural life of Koszalin guarantees a wide range of activities and events to satisfy even the choosiest of tourists.

 Koszalin lies in north-western Poland where the Dzierzecinka River flows into Lake Jamno.
-The town is located about 10 km south of the Baltic Sea coast, on the main road between Gdansk and Szczecin.
-Other nearby towns include Kamien Pomorski, Mielno and Kolobrzeg.
+The town is located about 10 km south of the Baltic Sea coast.
+You can get there when travelling to Gdansk from Szczecin .
+Other nearby towns include Kamien Pomorski, Mielno and probably most visited city in the region Kolobrzeg.
 Koszalin is surrounded by beautiful forests and reserves, including the bird reserves in Parnowo (5 km to the west) and at Lubiatowskie Lake (5 km to the south).
 The highest point in Koszalin is Chelmska Hill, topped with a tower for you to climb and look out over the local scenery below.

 The part beside the sea is interesting as it features many dunes, cliffs, spits and wide sandy beaches.
 This picturesque landscape creates a truly astonishing range of scenery, including the many little lakes and river valleys that divide the region.